EnmaYuki/record_system/README.md

   1. Select the course that the student wants to check its acadmeic record

-  2. Then student can see the assessment name and the score of corresponding assessment.
+  2. Then student can see the course name and the gpa of the relevant course.

 - View personal information